Frequently Asked Questions

 Usually around 3 to 6 weeks.
 After you’ve made your work, it needs time to dry fully, then it’s bisque fired, glazed, and fired again.

 Each stage takes time, and we fire the kiln once it’s full, so there can be a bit of waiting.
-Clay is a slow process, but part of what makes it special.
+Working with clay is a slow process, but that’s part of what makes it special.